cloudmesh/cloudmesh-mpi/doc/chapters/nlp-services.md

 ## Salesforce Einstein Language [^einstein-language]

+Einstein Language is Salesforce's solution to cloud-based NLP.
+It requires a Salesforce/Einstein account.
+It is under the umbrella of Einstein AI, which also includes Einstein Vision for image processing purposes.
+At the moment, Einstein Language only includes two main features, Intent and Sentiment.
+Intent analyzes meaning in text for the specific purpose of deciding market intent in customers.
+Sentiment is comparable to the classic sentiment detection provided by other NLP services, and therefore it is what will be covered in this document.

 Supported Interfaces:
 REST API

 ### Functions

+The following is a non-exhaustive selection of pre-configured functions provided by the API that are common among NLP services.

 CommunitySentiment [^einstein-language-sentiment]
 - document, auth token, cache control, model -> label [positive, negative, neutral], probability scores

 ## IBM Watson Natural Language Understanding [^ibm-natural-language]

+Watson Natural Language Understanding is IBM's solution to cloud-based NLP.
+It requires an IBM Cloud account.
+Notable features include the ability to use custom-trained models for each of its functions as well as access to related NLP services in the IBM Cloud platform such as Watson Knowledge Studio and Watson Discovery, which provide NLP functions and customized model training that tends to be more specific to businesses.

 Supported Interfaces:
 Rest API, Python, Java, Node, Go, .NET, Ruby, Swift, Unity

 ### Functions

+The following is a non-exhaustive selection of pre-configured functions provided by the API that are common among NLP services.

 Sentiment [^ibm-natural-language-sentiment]
 - text/url, target keywords -> label, score for document & any target keywords